Vendiel/daresay-a11y/posts/moving-content.md

 The recommendation is to avoid moving, blinking, scrolling content if possible, but if used and if it lasts for more than five seconds, then there must be a mechanism for users to stop it.
 It could be an interactive control like a pause/restart button or by using keyboard shortcuts like the Escape key.

+## Examples

-Example of moving, blinking or scrolling content are carousels, video, background video, synchronised media presentations, real-time games, scrolling stock tickers or news banner, animated “On sale" image.
+Example of moving, blinking or scrolling content are carousels, video, gifs, background video, synchronised media presentations, real-time games, scrolling stock tickers or news banner, animated “On sale" image.

 ## Exceptions